mh-firouzjaah/mh-firouzjaah/README.md

 - I'm a fullstack mid-level Python and Django developer based in Tehran, Iran.
 - I love coding in python and automate the boring stuff with python and django.
-- Visual Studio Code is my favorite code editor and I spent sometime to make it more comfortable for coding in python/django yet I've patched a color theme for vscode.

 ### when I have time

 - I'll work on a personal project called `Flight Plan Analyzer` related to my profession to be an Air Traffic Controller.
-- Read Google Discover on my android device for news about IT and Tech.
+- Read Google Discover on my android device for `news about IT and Tech`.
-- Help newbie programmers on stackoverflow, telegram groups or by providing videos on my youtube channel.
+- Help newbie programmers on `stackoverflow`, `telegram groups` or by providing videos on `my youtube channel`.
+- Work on my `vscode color theme` and Search for new extensions and configs

 ### I’m currently learning